mediachainlabs/canonical-content-registry/README.md

 ####Questions

-1. How to avoid sybil attacks without high transaction costs?
+1. <a name="q1"></a>How to avoid sybil attacks on writing metadata to DHT, tagging with nametag, and signing statements without high transaction costs?